fjarri/reikna/doc/source/introduction.rst

     True

-Most of the code above should be already familiar, with the exception of the creation of ``MatrixMul`` object.
+Most of the code above should be already familiar, with the exception of the creation of :py:class:`~tigger.matrixmul.MatrixMul` object.
-As any other class derived from ``Computation``, it requires ``Tigger`` context as a constructor argument.
+As any other class derived from :py:class:`~tigger.core.Computation`, it requires ``Tigger`` context as a constructor argument.
-The context serves as a source of data about the target API and device, and provides an execution stream.
+The context serves as a source of data about the target API and device, and provides an execution queue.

-After the creation the object has to be prepared.
+Before usage the object has to be prepared.
-It does not happen automatically, since there are two preparation methods, and since it is pointless to compile a kernel that will not be used anyway.
-First method can be seen in the example above.
+It does not happen in the constructor, since the transformations may be connected after that, and they would invalidate previous preparation.
+The preparation consists of passing to the :py:meth:`~tigger.core.Computation.prepare_for` array and scalar arguments we will use to call the computation (or stub :py:class:`~tigger.core.ArrayValue` and :py:class:`~tigger.core.ScalarValue` objects, if real arrays are not available at preparation time), along with some optional keyword arguments.
+The list of required positional and keyword arguments for any computation is specified in its documentation; for :py:class:`~tigger.matrixmul.MatrixMul` it is :py:class:`MatrixMul.prepare_for() <tigger.matrixmul.MatrixMul.prepare_for>`.

-We know (from the documentation) that ``MatrixMul.__call__()`` takes three array parameters, and we ask it to prepare itself to properly handle arrays ``res_dev``, ``a_dev`` and ``b_dev`` when they are passed to it.
+From the documentation we know that we need three array parameters, and we ask :py:class:`~tigger.matrixmul.MatrixMul` to prepare itself to handle arrays ``res_dev``, ``a_dev`` and ``b_dev`` when they are passed to it.
-Alternatively, this information can be obtained from console by examining ``signature`` property of the object:

-.. doctest:: matrixmul_example

-    >>> dot = MatrixMul(ctx)
-    >>> dot.signature_str()
-    '(array) out, (array) a, (array) b'

-The second method is directly specify the parameter basis --- a dictionary of parameters which define all the internal preparations to be done (when ``prepare_for()`` is called, these are derived from its arguments).
-Again, looking at the reference, we can see that ``MatrixMul`` has a dozen of parameters, the most important being input and output arrays types and sizes.
-If, for some reason, actual arrays are not available at the time of preparation, ``prepare()`` with necessary keyword arguments can be called instead.
+After the preparation we can use the object as a callable, passing it arrays and scalars with the same data types and shapes we used to prepare the computation.

 Transformations